Mining Architectural Information: A Systematic Mapping Study: Mapping Study Design

 The first author fully read the full text of each selected study from the remaining primary studies.
 Subsequently, he summarized the main ideas stated in several sentences in the selected study.
 He continued to encode the summarized ideas (from each selected study) to generate codes, concepts, and categories and subcategories.
-For example, when answering RQ1 (mined architectural information), he referred to these sentences in the selected study {[S27]} that states: “\textit{(...)
+For example, when answering RQ1 (mined architectural information), he referred to these sentences in the selected study {[S27]} that state: “\textit{(...)
 Implementation of a tactic often spreads across more than one source file.
 Consequently, domain topics that motivate an architectural tactic are often not fully presented in the tactical file itself but also appear in neighboring files (i.e., files which use tactical files or are used by tactical files).
-Therefore, we need to identify the whole context in which a tactic is implemented.
-The context analysis is comprised of two steps.
-First, we identify complete tactic instances whose implementation spreads across multiple tactical files.
-Second, we consider the full technical context of an implemented tactic instance (...)
-To discover this full context in which a tactic instance is implemented, we use Algorithm 2 to discover the full context in which each tactic instance is implemented (...)}”.
-In this case, he summarized and encoded those sentences as the code “identify the whole context in which a tactic is implemented”.
+Therefore, we need to identify the whole context in which a tactic is implemented (...)} In this case, he summarized and encoded those sentences as the code “identify the whole context in which a tactic is implemented”.
 Afterwards, the first author grouped this code into a higher-level concept (i.e., “tactic and context”).
 Then, he applied constant comparison to compare the concepts identified in one summarized idea with the concepts that emerged from other summarized ideas to identify the concepts which have similar semantic meanings.
 He proceeded to group similar concepts into main categories and subcategories.
 For example, the concept “tactic and context” was merged into the subcategory “architectural tactic and context relationship” that was further categorized into the category “design relationship” (see Table \ref{minedArchitecturalInfo}).
-Moreover, as stated before in this section, we used predefined categorization of architectural information to generate categories and subcategories of mined architecture information for answering RQ1.
-Among others, we utilized an existing category of architectural design decisions by \cite{kruchten2004ontology} (i.e., structural, behavioral, and ban decisions) to classify the mined architectural decisions.
+It is worth noting that some primary studies (e.g., [S47]) may not explicitly clarify the concrete categories of mined architectural information.
+For such cases, if a study claims that it mines architectural information without providing a concrete type of this information, we thoroughly checked the content of that study including examples or excerpts from software repositories (if any) that show the mined architectural artifacts, as well as, the dataset of the study in the replication package (if available).
+Doing so, we tried to examine and categorize the data for identifying the concrete types of mined architectural information.
 To mitigate the personal bias during the formal data analysis, the second and third authors of this SMS reviewed and validated the generated codes, concepts, categories, and subcategories.
 The results of this SMS are provided in Section \ref{Results}.